KTH-UrbanT/mubes-api/README.md

-# api
+# MUBES API
-Demo for simple REST API in Python
+Simple REST API for MUBES UBEM.

 1. Run api.py
 2. Try one of the URLs in browser: